Maiti Nepal

 The word ‘Maiti' has no literal interpretation in English but in the Nepali language the word ‘maiti' means the home of the girl's birth parents.
-The word itself holds sentimental value for the women population of Nepal "especially for a married Nepali woman who has no longer any right towards her parents or their property".
+The word itself holds sentimental value for the women's population of Nepal, "especially for a married Nepali woman who has no longer any right towards her parents or their property".
 Once a girl is married to another man, she becomes a perpetual member of her husband's family.
 She has all obligations to her husband and her new family.
-As this organization is a home to all the girls, women and children who are not accepted into their family and society, therefore this NGO has been named as ‘Maiti' Nepal to symbolize the love and affection that a girl receives in her birth parents place.
+As this organization is home to all the girls, women, and children who are not accepted into their families and society, this NGO has been named ‘Maiti' Nepal to symbolize the love and affection that a girl receives in her birth parent's place.

 History

 Maiti Nepal was established in 1993 by a group of socially committed professionals in order "to protect Nepali girls and women from crimes like domestic violence, trafficking for flesh trade, child prostitution, child labor and various other forms of exploitation and torture".
 Since 1993, this organization has been working towards "preventing trafficking for forced prostitution, rescuing flesh trade victims and rehabilitating them".
 After rescuing women and children, this organization also works vigorously towards finding "justice for the victimized girls and women by engaging in criminal investigation and waging legal battles against the criminals".
 Due to continuous efforts, this organization has been able to raise awareness regarding this crucial issue of girl trafficking at international levels.